elaval/owid-vis-poc/README.md

 # owidVis : A Javascript library for building visualizations with data from Our World in Data
 ## A Proof of concept

 Our World in Data (OWID) is an initiative that aims at **research and data to make progress against the world’s largest problems**.
-They collect and mantain hundreds of datasets from worlwide public data that is transformed into meaningful information via evidence based articles and data visualisations.
+They collect and mantain hundreds of public datasets which are the source of evidence based articles and data visualisations.

 They currently have a visualization tool - OWID Grapher (https://github.com/owid/owid-grapher) - that has been designed to easily create, and publish, visualizations in a consistent format for different datasets.